arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 **How is the Project Template used at Arcus?**

-The Arcus template also prioritizes streamlined archiving and reproducible research pathways.
-It strives to archive various research types from the Research Institute, accessible through tools like [Arcus Cohort Discovery](https://arcus.chop.edu), [Gene](https://chop.alationcloud.com), and [Omics Variant Browser](https://arcus.chop.edu).
-This template facilitates organizing diverse research data in a single directory structure, enabling automated archiving, metadata management, and data delivery throughout the research data lifecycle.
+The Project Template prioritizes streamlined archiving and reproducible research pathways.
+It archives a wide range of research types from the Research Institute, making them discoverable through tools like [Arcus Cohort Discovery](https://arcus.chop.edu), [Gene](https://chop.alationcloud.com), and [Omics Variant Browser](https://arcus.chop.edu).
+The Project Template facilitates organizing diverse research data in a single directory structure, enabling automated archiving, metadata management, and data delivery throughout the research data lifecycle.
 This file directory structure is used for the entire lifecycle of research data within Arcus:

 ![Graphic representation of the lifecycle of the project template in Arcus](media/ProjectTemplate_Lifecycle.png)